kevinli1361/Menu_Translator/README.md

 - Aggressive:   deskew -> grayscale -> denoise(bilateral) -> contrast -> binarize(otsu) -> morph(close)
 - Custom:       for experimentation and future machine learning purposes

+Note(10/28/2025): I add a "Try Everything" mode where you can create 320 test results from different combinations of processing methods.

 ### ✅ Second Step (completed)
 Developed the `SimpleOCR` class in `simple_ocr.py`, which extracts Chinese text from menu images and saves the output to **`menu_extracted.txt`**.